 In order to figure this out, there are several keys elements to consider in this decision: the height of the ceiling, a combination of the direction the beams will be placed and the length of the beams and finally, the frequency (how many will be placed in the space).
 It is also important to understand the terms associated with a beam.
 These are length, width and depth (pictured above).

 So now what?
 Here is where expertise does come in handy but having an understanding of where your expert is coming up with his or her information is also helpful.
-Here are some general rules that are pretty standard when it comes to sizing beams.
+Below are some general rules that are pretty standard when it comes to sizing beams in heart pine.

-- The greater the frequency (number of beams being placed), the smaller the beams can be.
+- The greater the frequency (number of beams being placed), the smaller (width and height) the beams can be.

 - The taller the ceiling, the deeper and wider the beam should be.

-- Long beams should be larger overall to maintain proper proportions.
+- Long timber beams should be larger overall to maintain proper proportions.

 - Since beams typically rest in the framework of the wall, the beams needs to be approximately 8 inches longer than the inner dimension of the room (span).

 The goal is nice proportion and a good aesthetic perspective.
-The rules and sizing apply for hollow beams that are for appearances only also.
+The rules and sizing also applies for hollow or faux beams that are for appearances only.
 Here are some sizing examples!
-If you had a 13 ft tall ceiling with a 20 foot span (the direction the beams will go), this room would require a minimum of an 8in W X 12in D X 20ft 8in L beams.
+If you have a 13 ft tall ceiling with a 20 foot span (the direction the beams will go), this room would require a minimum of an 8in W X 12in D X 20ft 8in L ceiling beams.

 Now what about a smaller area like a breakfast nook or a hallway like the one pictured here?
 Lets say this area has a ceiling height of 8 ft and span of 12 ft.
 You would need a maximum of 4″ X 8″ to 6″ X 8″ beams with the length of 12ft 8in.

 With a few details, you can achieve the home design of your dreams!
 Albany Woodworks has been working in the beams, flooring and building materials industry since 1976.
 We value working closely with customers to ensure they have a great home building experience.
-To find out more, click here.
+To find out more, about our beams for sale to be used as ceiling beams, mantles, and more, click here.